anborg/camunda-bpm-dev-docs/releases/Perfoming-a-Minor-Release.md

 ## Send mailings

-Talk to Support (Ilias) or Michael to send the mailings.
+Send an email to SUP to send the mailings.

 ## Forum Announcement